chocolateboy/babel-plugin-source-map-support/README.md

-The source-map-support module only needs to be registered in the top-level file(s) of an application, but it no-ops if it has already been loaded, so there is no harm in registering it in every file.
+The source-map-support module only needs to be registered in the top-level file(s) of an application, but it no-ops if it has already been loaded, so there's no harm in registering it in every file.

 You probably don't want to use this plugin when compiling code for the web because you probably don't want to bundle source-maps and the